 }

-Build the request object for the interface
+Create a request object for the API operation

-// Create a request object
+// Create a request object.

 DescribeInstancesRequest request = new DescribeInstancesRequest().setRegionId("cn-hangzhou");

-Initiate the call
+Initiate a call

-When calling OpenAPI through the client, you can set runtime parameters, such as timeout configuration and proxy configuration.
-For more information, see Advanced Configuration.
+When you call an API operation from a client, you can specify runtime parameters, such as timeout parameters and proxy parameters.
+For more information, see Advanced settings.

-// Specify runtime parameters
+// Specify the runtime parameters.

 RuntimeOptions runtime = new RuntimeOptions();

-// Call the DescribeInstances interface
+// Call the DescribeInstances operation.

 DescribeInstancesResponse response = client.describeInstancesWithOptions(request, runtime);